-Vegetarians and vegans, sorry this one is not for you.
-But since this is about a diet of foods with hyaluronic acid we can’t leave out red meat.
+Vegetarians and vegans, sorry, but this one is not for you.
+However, since this is about a diet of foods with hyaluronic acid we can’t leave out red meat.
 For people who enjoy their red meat, here is some good news: organ meats are very high in hyaluronic acid.
 So, the next time you enjoy a meaty burger, you are actually consuming hyaluronic acid food and nourishing your body with its benefits.

 5. Bone Broth

 Once again something for the meat lovers.
 One of the best types of foods with hyaluronic acid, bone broth has recently caught the trend because of the paleo movement.
 You would find this hyaluronic acid food in health food shops.